QingguoC/Getting-and-Cleaning-Data-Course-Project/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+To finish the project,
+1) load all the orignal dataset, and check dims of each variable and contents.
+2) combine x(observation sets), y(activity sets)and subject(volunteers id) for train and test, and then combine train and test dataset
+3) extract "mean" and "std" by using grepl
+4) add descriptive names of activity by merge the combined dataset with features
+5) lowwercase colnames and remove "-" and "()"
+6) generate tidydata set with average of each variable for each activity and each subject by using aggregate function and group by list (activity, subject)
+7) write the tidydata into a txt file